pragyachauh/image-resizer-streamlit/README.md

 # Image Resizer App README

 ## Overview
 This Image Resizer application is built using the Streamlit framework, which allows for rapid development of data applications with simple Python scripts.
 The app provides a user-friendly interface for uploading and resizing PNG images.
+You can use this app here: https://customimage-resizer.streamlit.app/

 ## Features
 - **File Upload**: Users can upload a PNG image to be resized.